YanisDeplazes/CBEM-with-Selectors---Enhanced-BEM-Methodology/README.md

 ```
 ###  CSS ###
 ####  Reusable Element with Selector ####
-Elements are children child of the `.block`.
+Selects all `<span>` elements where the parent is a `.block` element.
 ```
 .block > span{

 }
 ```
 #### Specific Reusable Element with Selector ####
-Elements are children of the `.block` and has a class or id.
+Select all elements with the class `block__element` where the parent is a `.block` element.
 ```
 .block > .block__element{

 }
 ```
 #### Specific_Reusable_Element ####
-Elements can be anywhere and has a class or id.
+Select all elements with the class `block__element`.
 ```
 .block__element{

 }
 ```
 ## Modifier ##
 A flag on a block or element.
 Use it to change the appearance or behavior.
 Depending on whether you want to use it in relation to its parent, you can use the selector to create a relationship within the CSS.
+In the BEM method, you normally name the block inside the modifier, but to save lines of code, we only use the modifier name, and if it refers to its parent, we use the specific reusable modifier selector.

 ### HTML ###
 ```